tzler/server_side_psych/server_setup/security_setup.md

 We're free to choose the name for the administrative user since the privilege level comes from the assignment of the role `root` (but see exception below).
 The database, admin designates where the credentials are stored.
 You can learn more about authentication in the MongoDB Security Authentication section.

-Set the username of your choice and be sure to pick your own secure password and substitute them in the command below:
+Set the username of your choice and be sure to pick your own secure password and substitute them in the command below.
+This will be the password you use `system wide`; If there will be multiple people running experiments on this server, they'll all need access to these keys.
+To make this most secure, you can use a random password generator to create both the username and the password.

 ```
 > use admin